ocaml-multicore/multicore-talks/ocaml2020-workshop-parallel/README.md

 # Parallelising your OCaml Code with Multicore OCaml

 This repository contains the [abstract](multicore-ocaml20.pdf), [slides](slides.pdf), [speaker notes](slides-with-speaker-notes.pdf), [runnable examples](examples) and other resources for the OCaml Workshop 2020 talk "Parallelising your OCaml Code with Multicore OCaml".
+The talk video is available on [YouTube](https://www.youtube.com/watch?v=Z7YZR1q8wzI).

 ## Other resources